What is DPH Care Coordination?

 - Become better advocates for the families they serve

-Target Population: Families whose child has special health care and complex coordination needs and is experiencing difficulty in obtaining or maintaining services; service providers requiring information or technical assistance about services for children and adolescents with special health care needs.
+Target Population: Families with a child or youth (up to age 23) who has special health care and complex coordination needs and is experiencing difficulty in obtaining or maintaining services.

 Comment on Our Services and Key Activities